 Claim for Injuries to your Internal Organs

-If you have been injured in the last three years, and it wasn’t your fault, you may be able to claim compensation.
-The amount you are able to claim depends on the type and severity of your injury.
+If your internal organs have been injured in the last three years, and it wasn’t your fault, you may be able to claim compensation.
+The amount you are able to claim depends on the type and severity of your organ injury.
 Personal Injury Claims Birmingham can help you claim the personal injury compensation you are entitled to.
-Our compensation guide outlines the levels of compensation for some of the most common types of injury.
+Our compensation guide outlines the levels of compensation for some of the most common types of organ damage.

 Compensation For Internal Organ Injuries

-These injuries can be difficult to categorise and quantify, Often special medical advice and treatment are necessary.
-Most of these awards relate to industrial disease as opposed to injury, although injury can also be the cause.
+Organ injuries can be difficult to categorise and quantify, Often special medical advice and treatment are necessary.
+Most of these awards relate to industrial disease as opposed to personal injury, although injury can also be the cause.

 These awards will be affected substantially by age, scarring, the ability to work, the effect on the sufferer’s social life and the resultant life expectancy.